Which crossbreed dogs make the best pets?

 These small fluffy dogs are great with kids – but do consider whether you've got the time and energy to meet their high exercise and grooming needs.

 If socialised together from an early age, Cavachons can get on well with cats.
-Remember – you save money by covering all your pets together with multi-pet insurance.
+Remember – you save money by covering all your pets together with straightforward pet insurance.

 They're fit for the Queen, but are they the right fit for your family?
 Dorgis are a mix of a Corgi and a Dachshund, giving them a distinctive sausage-dog look.